ZurichNLP/understanding-ctx-aug/pretraining/README.md

 ## Steps to reproduce

+For simplicity, first create a symlink to the resources folder containing models and data directories.

 #### 1. Download Data

 We use the version of Bookcorpus collected by Shawn Presser (https://twitter.com/theshawwn/status/1301852133319294976).
 To download, run: